-If you need a car for at least three weeks while you're traveling in Italy or other parts of Europe, the lease buy-back program is an excellent alternative to car rentals and one I use myself twice a year.
+If you need a car for at least three weeks while you're traveling in Italy or other parts of Europe, the lease buy-back program is an excellent alternative to car rentals.

 With a buy-back car lease, you'll get a brand new car, the exact model you choose (even with automatic transmission if you want it) with excellent insurance and no additional costs except the pick-up/drop-off charge for Italy (which you can avoid by picking up in France).
-This is what I do myself, picking up in Nice which is just a short drive to the Italian border near Ventimiglia, Sanremo, and the Italian Riviera.
+This is what some choose to do, picking up in Nice which is just a short drive to the Italian border near Ventimiglia, Sanremo, and the Italian Riviera.

 Tip: Diesel fuel is less expensive than gas and diesel cars tend to get better mileage so I always choose a diesel car.
 Buy back lease cars generally get excellent mileage, not always the case with a rental car.